becoinc/beco_cordova_sdk/README.md

 The Beco SDK requires a Bluetooth 4.0 (BLE, Bluetooth Smart) compatible iOS device running at least iOS 9.0.
 We have tested extensively on the iPhone 5s, iPhone 6/6+, iPad Mini and iPad Air 2 on both iOS 9.3.x and 10.3.
 We expect other iOS devices and versions to work similarly, but they have not been tested by Beco.
 The Beco iOS SDK requires iOS 9.0 or newer.
 The SDK has been built with Universal (iPhone and iPad) support.

 #### Android Device Requirements
-The Beco SDK requires an android device with bluetooth capabilities and Android OS version >=23.
+The Beco SDK requires an android device with bluetooth capabilities and Android OS version >=18, with a target version 23.

 ## Installation